ghuertaramos/ghuertaramos.github.io/_pages/about.md

 Looking for a postdoc
 ======
-I'm on the final stage of my degree and actively looking for a postdoc, if you know of an opportunity, please let me know!
+I'm on the final stage of my degree and actively looking for a postdoc for 2021 Mid-Year (Preferably in Europe).
+If you know of an opportunity, please let me know!